iamolegk1/CRUD-toolkit-todo/README.md

 This is a CRUDserver-Todo project using the following technologies:

-React, Redux Toolkit, and React Router for the frontend
+React and Redux Toolkit for the frontend

 Tailwind for styles